-For the sub-fund with the name DWS Fixed Maturity Multi Bonds 2026 II the following provisions shall apply in addition to the terms contained in the general section of the Sales Prospectus.
+For the sub-fund with the name DWS Fixed Maturity Multi Bonds 2028 the following provisions shall apply in addition to the terms contained in the general section of the Sales Prospectus.

-This sub-fund promotes environmental and social characteristics and qualifies as product in accordance with article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector ("SFDR").
-While the sub-fund does not have as its objective a sustainable investment, it will invest a minimum proportion of its assets in sustainable investments as defined by article 2 (17) SFDR.
+This sub-fund promotes environmental and social characteristics and reports as product in accordance with article 8(1) of Regulation (EU) 2019/2088 on sustainability related disclosures in the financial services sector ("SFDR").